Skip to Main Content

 The Fiber Bin: Prebiotic Fuel

-• What to stock: Lentils, oats, barley, leafy greens, psyllium, beans.
+• What to stock: Leafy greens (arugula, collards, spinach, romaine, chard, etc), lentils, oats, barley, psyllium, beans.

 • Why it matters: Fiber feeds beneficial gut bacteria that produce short-chain fatty acids (SCFAs), which reduce inflammation and may protect against neurodegeneration.